ravil-gasanov/ravil-gasanov.github.io/_posts/2022-12-29-Algorithm-Design-Notes-Chapter-1.md

 title: 'Algorithm Design Notes: Chapter 1'
 ---
 ## Introduction
 This is the first chapter in a series of study notes I made reading [my favorite algorithms book](https://www.algorist.com/).
-They are not intended (and can't) replace the original material, but can serve as a good refresher or a quick (but not complete) overview to help the reader to improve their algorithm design and problem-solving skills.
+They are not intended (and can't) replace the original material, but can serve as a good refresher or a quick (but not complete) overview to help the reader improve their algorithm design and problem-solving skills.

+In this chapter, we will discuss how to formulate the problem, build a solution and reason about its correctness.

 ## Problem Statement
 A well-specified problem includes a complete description of: